miaucl/ha-addons/chrome/README.md

 ## Base container

-The base container to run this Chrome addon is <https://github.com/jlesage/docker-baseimage-gui>, which allows to run (almost) any X capable application in a container.
+The base container to run this Chrome addon is <https://github.com/jlesage/docker-baseimage-gui>, which allows to run (almost) any X capable application in a container and expose the gui via a noVNC int the browser.
 Props to [@jlesage](https://github.com/jlesage)!